- 5.11k views

 - A change of clothes in case it rains

 - Extra water and snacks (food prices increase as you climb up)

-Zhangjiajie Hehua International Airport is the closest airport to the park, located about 4 kilometers from Zhangjiajie City.
-It is serviced with regular daily flights from several large cities in China, including Shanghai, Guangzhou, Shanghai and Beijing.
+Zhangjiajie Hehua International Airport is the closest airport to the park, located about 4 kilometres from Zhangjiajie City.
+It is serviced with regular daily flights from several large cities in China, including Shanghai, Guangzhou and Beijing.
 To get to Zhangjiajie City from the airport, board the local bus 4 that will take you straight to Zhangjiajie Bus Station.

 To get to Zhangjiajie National Forest Park, hop on the tourist shuttle bus which departs every ten minutes from the Zhangjiajie bus station.
 The ride costs CNY 20* (about USD 3) and takes about an hour from the city to the entrance to the park.
 As for the return, you should keep in mind that the last bus from the park departs at 6pm.

 To enter the park, you need to purchase a permit, which costs CNY 248* (about USD 37).
 The ticket allows unlimited entries for four consecutive days to the following areas of the site: